University of Reading cookie policy

 Copyright protects original expression, rather than the underlying facts or ideas that might inform or inspire the work.
 For example, copyright in a database constituting a protected literary work subsists on account of the selection and arrangement of the information conveyed, rather than with reference to the individual data points compiled.
 Authorial works are original – and therefore protectable – if resulting from and reflecting the exercise of their author’s creative choices.
 However, there is no requirement for a work to exhibit particular novelty, quality or cultural worth.

-Under UK law, copyright also subsists automatically in original entrepreneurial works, comprising sound recordings, films, broadcasts and the typographical arrangements of published editions.
+Under UK law, copyright also subsists automatically in entrepreneurial works, comprising sound recordings, films, broadcasts and the typographical arrangements of published editions.
 Such works are original – and therefore protectable – simply if they do not reproduce an existing sound recording, film, broadcast or typographical arrangement.

 Accordingly, products such as books and films usually encompass multiple, distinct copyright works of more than one category.
 For example, in a published collection of essays, copyright may subsist in each contribution individually and in the editor’s compilation and any original foreword or preface, all as literary works, and in any cover artwork or illustrations as artistic works, as well as in the publisher’s typographical arrangement.
 Identifying constituent works is an important prerequisite to reuse, with implications both for establishing the substantiality and extent of the intended use, and for identifying the relevant rights owner(s) from whom any necessary permissions should be sought.